rust-lang/book/nostarch/chapter10.md

 data like `String`, and heap allocations can be slow if we’re working with large amounts of data.

-Another way we could implement `largest` is for the function to return a reference to a `T` value in the slice.
+We could also implement `largest` by having the function return a reference to a `T` value in the slice.
 If we change the return type to `&T` instead of `T`, thereby changing the body of the function to return a reference, we wouldn’t need the `Clone` or `Copy` trait bounds and we could avoid heap allocations.
 Try implementing these alternate solutions on your own!
 If you get stuck with errors having to do with lifetimes, keep reading: the “Validating References with Lifetimes” section coming up will explain, but lifetimes aren’t required to solve these challenges.

 ### Using Trait Bounds to Conditionally Implement Methods